 Releasing ownership with checkin

-When you’re done with exclusive access, release the delegation:
+When youâre done with exclusive access, release the delegation:

-Dynamic ownership with mkdir
+Dynamic ownership rules

-the Archil server will create the directory (if no conflicting directory exists) and grant
+will create the directory (if no conflicting directory exists) and grant ownership to the client.

 Using our earlier example, any client can create a new directory in /, /group, or /data and